wpk-nist-gov/test-package/CONTRIBUTING.md

 ### Write Documentation

-`test-package` could always use more documentation, whether as part of the official `test-package` docs, in docstrings, or even on the web in blog posts, articles, and such.
+`testpackage` could always use more documentation, whether as part of the official `testpackage` docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/wpk-nist-gov/test-package/issues>.
+The best way to send feedback is to file an issue at <https://github.com/wpk-nist-gov/testpackage/issues>.

 If you are proposing a feature: